 These 21 points are little things you can do before, during and after you have created and uploaded your video.
 They are methods to help you get more from filming, ways to get more content to makes sure you are not only promoting your video but banking a vault of assets you can use on other channels and future content.

 This is a long post, but I have created a simple to use cheat sheet that you can download and print out to use whenever you start a new video project.
-You can download it here, below is an explanation of each component.

 Before you start filming there are a few things to put in place, ticking these off will help start your asset building.